 Canadian Blood Services has set a goal to incrementally increase the amount of plasma we collect, ensuring we operate in the most effective way, with the right balance of products derived from plasma collected from our voluntary, unpaid donors in Canada and those manufactured from plasma collected from paid donors in the United States.
 Achieving the right balance is critical to security of supply for Canadian patients, so we have a diversity of sources to deal with potential disruptions or threats.

 Our stance on paying for plasma

-We believe we can significantly increase our plasma collections through voluntary donations and will not be paying donors to achieve this goal.
+We believe we can significantly increase our plasma collections through voluntary donations.
 We are counting on Canadians to help us get there, for all of the patients we serve.

 Paying for blood donations is not in question

 It is important to distinguish plasma donation from blood donation, something many who have weighed into this issue have failed to do.

 There is no question and no discussion about paying donors to donate blood.
 As Canada’s national blood system operator, Canadian Blood Services fulfills 100% of the need for blood thanks to dedicated volunteer, unpaid donors.

 When a patient needs blood in Canada, it’s there because Canadian Blood Services collects it from an unpaid donor, processes it, ensures the product’s safety and quality and distributes it to hospitals.
 None of the blood used for transfusions comes from paid donors.